BWalterLee/jclub-2020/README.md

 ** Scripts for plotting and analysis are in the "scripts" folder **

 ### What can changes in global agricultural practices and production tell us about how efficiently land has been used?
-#### What environmental and socioeconomic factors might be influencing trends in agriculture, and what makes countries successful at conserving land?
+#### - What environmental and socioeconomic factors might be influencing trends in agriculture, and what makes countries successful at conserving land?

+#### Global Trends in Per-capita Nitrogen Fertilizer Applications and Value of Agricultural Production across decades.
 ![Example Nitrogen Figure](/value_by_nitrogen.png)